 What does FW Capital do with my information?

-• Making searches about you at credit reference agencies.
+- Making searches about you at credit reference agencies.
 These agencies will provide us with credit information as well as information from the electoral register and will record details of any searches whether or not your application proceeds.
 You can find out more information about how your information is used by credit reference agencies and fraud prevention agencies by reading the Credit Reference Agency Information Notice (“CRAIN”).
-This document describes how the three main credit reference agencies each use and share personal data.
-The CRAIN can be accessed here..
+This document describes how the three main credit reference agencies each use and share personal information.
+The CRAIN can be accessed here.

-• Credit searching, for debt tracing and the on-going management of any funding we may provide to you.
+- Credit searching, debt tracing and the on-going management of any funding we may provide to you.

-• Fraud detection and prevention.
-We may share your information with fraud prevention agencies such as the National Crime Agency, for this purpose.
+- Making searches as part of our regulatory obligations relating to fraud detection and prevention, which may identify whether someone has or may have a criminal conviction We may share your information with fraud prevention agencies such as the National Crime Agency, for this purpose.

-• Carrying out surveys on customers and their businesses, in order to evaluate the impacts of our investments and identify trends in the funding that we provide to businesses of the activities listed above.
+- Carrying out surveys on customers and their businesses to evaluate the impacts of our investments and identify trends in the funding that we provide to businesses of the activities listed above.

-As part of the activities listed above, we will share your information with third parties such as credit reference agencies, fraud prevention agencies and survey companies.
+As part of the activities listed above, we may share your information with third parties to support our operations, including:

-.
-For Investments made by FW Capital, we will share information with the British Business Bank, North of Tyne Combined Authority, North East Local Enterprise Partnership, Sunderland City Council, Tees Valley Combined Authority, Clwyd Pension Fund, and NPF 2016 Ltd..
+- Public bodies such as the Welsh Government, British Business Bank, North of Tyne Combined Authority, North East Local Enterprise Partnership, Sunderland City Council, Tees Valley Combined Authority, Clwyd Pension Fund, and NPF 2016 Ltd. for reporting and compliance purposes.

-We may also share information with the Secretary of State for Business and Trade , HM Treasury, the National Audit Office and the Government Internal Audit Office and their respective representatives and advisers for auditing and reporting purposes.
+- Government departments such as the Secretary of State for Business and Trade, HM Treasury, the National Audit Office, the Government Internal Audit Office and their respective representatives and advisers for auditing and reporting purposes.

 Please refer to the specific application forms for exact details of how we will use your personal information in relation to each of our investment products.